DmxLarchey/coq-library-undecidability/README.md

 ## Compilation of the IMSELL undecidability result

-_Do not type `make all`_ if you do not intend to compile the whole library.
+**Do not type `make all`** if you do not intend to compile the whole library.
 This takes a lot of time.

-Instead we recommend that you type:
+Instead we recommend that you type which will only compile the files involved in the reduction chain from Turing machines halting to IMSELL:

 ```
 cd theories
 make -j 4 ILL/IMSELL_undec.vo
 ```

-On a recent computer, this compilation phase should take less than 5 minutes.
+On a recent computer, this compilation phase should take less than 3 minutes.

 ## Code review

-_After compilation_, you can review the Coq code with your favorite IDE.
+**After compilation**, you can review the Coq code with your favorite IDE.
 Below are direct links to code relevant to the IMSELL undecidability result:

 - `FRACTRAN`: [`FRACTRAN.v`](theories/FRACTRAN/FRACTRAN.v),